nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Layout](images/layout.png)
   <i> GUI Layout</i><br>
 In this image above we have a labelled box in red called the command box.
-CLI or command line interface refers to
-  <b>commands</b> in the form of text/<b>lines</b> that you as a user enter in the command box to create a response
+You can type commands into the command box at the top of the screen, and press Enter on your keyboard to execute it.<br>
-  in the result display which is your <b> interface </b>.
+e.g. Typing `help` and press Enter will open a help window.
 </div>

 <div markdown="block" class="alert alert-info">